datastax/spark-cassandra-connector/doc/5_saving.md

 val rddOut = rdd.map(s => outData(s._1, s._2(0), s._2(1), s._3))
 rddOut.saveAsCassandraTableEx(table, SomeColumns("col1", "col2", "col3", "col4"))
 ```

+Note that creating columns of Cassandra vector type is not supported yet and each
+time you want to save vectors you need to create the table manually with CQL.

 ## Deleting Rows and Columns
 `RDD.deleteFromCassandra(keyspaceName, tableName)` deletes specific rows